plataplomo/hummingbot/workflow/symbols_refactor/01_first_look.md

 This comprehensive analysis of the CyberDeltaEngine symbol handling system reveals a sophisticated but problematic architecture with significant technical debt, critical bugs, and design inconsistencies.
 While the system provides robust functionality for multi-exchange symbol mapping, it suffers from hardcoding issues, duplicated logic, and dangerous parameter ordering bugs that pose production risks.

+## 🎯 REFACTORING STARTING POINT: Portfolio Symbol Services

+**CRITICAL DISCOVERY**: The portfolio module contains a complete duplicate symbol system that:
+- Uses string-based symbols instead of the core Symbol type
+- Calls non-existent methods on a presumed SymbolMapper interface
+- Has ZERO usage outside its own module
+- Can be completely deleted without breaking anything

+**Action**: Start the refactoring by deleting the entire `cyberdelta/core/portfolio/services/symbol/` directory and updating portfolio to use the core Symbol system.
+This provides an immediate, risk-free win that simplifies the codebase.

 ## Key Findings

 ### 🚨 Critical Issues Discovered